Skip to main content

 Understanding setUpDeliveryHelper()

-1. Deploys the off-chain VM core components
+1. Deploys the EVMx core components

 2. Sets up the fees manager for handling transaction fees